DSStoffer/dsstoffer.github.io/Rtoot.md

  - __Exercise:__ How would you display the names of the stoogi?
 - _Solution:_   `mylist[[3]]` or `mylist$stoogi` or `mylist[['stoogi']]`

-When dealing with output, and especially lists that are returned invisibly, your friend is the structure command (`str`) ... it will display the structure of an object, and it goes like this:
+When dealing with output, and especially lists that are returned invisibly, your friend is the structure command (`str`) ... it will display a summary of an object, and it looks like this:

 ```r
 str(mylist)